By Sorsa Editorial

 Pricing and Rate Limits

-Each /article call counts as one request from your monthly quota, regardless of how long the article body is.
-There is no per-character billing, no surcharge for cover images, and no separate rate limit on this endpoint.
-A few practical numbers from our internal pricing reference:
+Each article fetch counts as one request against a monthly quota, regardless of how long the body is: no per-character billing, no surcharge for cover images, no separate rate limit on the endpoint.
+A 20 requests per second limit applies uniformly, and a single article call is rarely a bottleneck.

 Getting Started